January 25

 When was the physical transcontinental telephone line actually finished?

-The line was completed on June 17, 1914, with the first successful voice test occurring the following month; the January 1915 event was a public demonstration.
+The line was completed on June 17, 1914, with the first successful voice test occurring in July of that year.

 America 250 Atlas: Bell Inaugurates U.S. Transcontinental Telephone Service is part of U.S. presidential, constitutional, or national civic history.